LazyRen/LazyRen.github.io/_posts/devlog/development/2020-12-29-oh-my-zsh-setup.md

 ## Install Fonts

-Oh My Zsh (especially with theme like [Powerlevel10k]) requires font with specific font ligature & icons.
+Oh My Zsh (especially with a theme like [Powerlevel10k]) requires font with specific font ligature & icons.

 I'm currently using [JetBrains Mono] for my dev. environment.
 To be exact, patched version from the [Nerd Font].
-They are not that differ at standard use-cases, but powerlevel10k do require some of glyphs (icons) that [Nerd Font] provides.<br>
+They are not that differ in standard use-cases, but powerlevel10k does require some of glyphs (icons) that [Nerd Font] provides.<br>
-I highly suggest to download both official & nerd font patched version and use official one as a fallback.
+I highly suggest downloading both official & nerd font patched versions and use the official one as a fallback.

 [JetBrains Mono]: https://www.jetbrains.com/lp/mono/
 [Nerd Font]: https://github.com/ryanoasis/nerd-fonts